openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

 "[Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page)
         is a free mind mapping program which has some amazing functionality and a variety of uses.
-A mind map is nothing more than what people have done for years with a pencil and pad of paper “ Brain Storm.
+A mind map is nothing more than what people have done for years with a pencil and pad of paper â€“ Brain Storm.
 You start with a main idea, then you expand it with branches of related concepts, then you expand those concepts with specific details.
 Before you know it, you have just cured cancer, invented the first car that runs on water, or successfully taken over the world.